 Expenditures, Income, and Property

-12.3.1.
-Whatever their origin, the income and property of the Canadian Bison Association may be used only for purposes calculated to promote and develop the Association.
-No part of these monies or property may be directly or indirectly transferred or paid to any former, present, or future members or to any other person through a member except bone fide debts or payments; remuneration owing to the Executive Director, Office Manager, Registrar, Editor of Smoke Signals, or to any other person, member or not, for services rendered, including pension plan contributions for the aforementioned persons, as well as the expenses of Directors and other Officers incurred in carrying out Association business.
+Whatever their origin, the income and property of the CBA may be used only for purposes calculated to promote and develop the CBA.
+No part of these monies or property may be directly or indirectly transferred or paid to any former, present, or future members or to any other person through a member except bona fide debts or payments; remuneration and benefits owing to the full-time, part-time and/or contracted staff of the CBA, or to any other person, member or not, for services rendered, as well as the expenses of Directors and other Officers incurred in carrying out CBA business.

 AMENDMENTS

-These by-laws may be amended during the annual meeting by a two thirds vote of attending voting members.
+These by-laws may be amended during the annual meeting by a two thirds majority vote of attending voting members.
 No amendment, however, has any force or effect until the Minister of Agriculture and Agri-Food Canada approves the amendment and causes a Certificate of By-law Amendment to be issued.

-Proposed amendments must be signed by two members in good standing, submitted to the Association at least sixty (60) days prior to the annual meeting, and distributed to all members at the same time as the call to meeting, otherwise, the proposal can not be tabled at the annual meeting.
+Proposed amendments must be signed by two members in good standing, submitted to the CBA at least sixty (60) days prior to the annual meeting, and distributed to all members at the same time as the call to meeting, otherwise, the proposal cannot be tabled at the annual meeting.

 The annual meeting can consider only those chapters or sections relating to the proposed amendments circulated with the call to meeting, except by-laws pertaining to costs, in which case only the costs themselves may be changed.
 The wording of the modification may be changed at the meeting.